 Larger training courses can be difficult for employees to keep up with.
 They may need to pause in the middle of a course.
 That means they might lose their place, or forget previous information and have to backtrack before resuming the rest of the course.

-Microlearning is mobile-friendly so you can learn on the go.
-Short, bite sized lessons make it easy to fit into a busy schedule.
+Microlearning works in synergy with mobile learning so that you can learn on the go.
+Short, bite-sized lessons make it easy to fit into a busy schedule.
 Learn (nearly) anywhere, any time.

 People all learn differently, and microlearning allows people to find a way of learning that works for them.
 Rather than having to conform to a rigid, structured course of learning, they can find a flexible solution in microlearning.
 Employees can learn at their own pace, whether it’s a subject they excel in or one they need to take more time to master.